friedbrice/friedbrice.github.io/_pages/about.md

 topnav: true
 ---

 I'm a software engineer and mathematician.
-I work at [Mercury Bank][mercury] in San Francisco writing Haskell and Typescript.
+I work at [Mercury][mercury] in San Francisco writing Haskell and Typescript.
 Formerly, I wrote Haskell and Purescript at [Lumi][lumi], a supply-chain-as-a-service company based in Los Angeles.
 Before that, I used Scala for machine learning and GraphQL API servers at [CJ Affiliate][cj], an online marketing company in Santa Barbara.
 I'm also a part-time Computer Science and Mathematics Lecturer at [Cal State Channel Islands][ci], where I teach _Business Calculus_, _Strategies and Game Design_, _History of Math_, and _Introduction to Algorithms_.
 You can read all about this on my [curriculum vitae][cv].

 I finished my PhD in Mathematics (specifically, [Algebra][algebra] and [Lie Theory][lie-theory]) at [Auburn University][auburn] under Huajun Huang in June 2014.
 I still dream about finding time to do [research][research], on occasion.